 So, here are a few questions to ask yourself when recording year-end revenue:

 - Did you have clarity on how to show the value of rebates in your accounts?

-- Was it clear what you should accrue for at the end of the year?
+- Was it clear what you should accrue for through year-end revenue recognition

 - How easy was it to find out which procurement deals had yielded what rebates and are you sure you claimed for everything that you are owed?